gabriel-vanca/VCLibs/README.md

 choco install microsoft-vclibs -y
 ```

-**Note that this package is updated manually, therefore it might not always hold the latest version.
+**⚠️Note that this package is updated manually, therefore it might not always hold the latest version.
 Read Solution 2 for a way to solve that problem.**

 > If you're looking for instructions on how to install and use Chocolatey, see my dedicated repo at: https://github.com/gabriel-vanca/Chocolatey

 If you still want to install WinGet and Terminal, read below.

-#### WinGet
+#### 1.2.
+(Optional) WinGet

 ```
 choco install winget-cli -y